 The picture looks like an old one as Catherine is in the same outfit that we saw in the 2018 Christmas pic.
 She is wearing her Fjallraven Ovik Re-wool Sweater.
 Also, the picture was taken by Matt Porteous who also clicked the same Christmas picture.

-Next Picture is a little surprise.
+The next picture is a little surprise.
 Duke and Duchess of Cambridge released a picture of Catherine’s mother Carole Middleton who is holding little Catherine in her arms.

 My my, if you look closely at this picture and pictures from Catherine’s recent visit to London Ambulance Centre, you will see the similarities between mother and daughter.

-Last picture is bit extra special.
+The last picture is a bit extra special.
 We always knew Cambridge kids are amazing kids.
 But they are very talented too.
 Prince George made a beautiful card for his Mummy and gifted it to his Mummy on Mother’s Day.
 The colourfully crafted collage is made of card, paint and tissue paper and depicts a yellow vase with three red flowers.
 Duke and Duchess of Cambridge chose to share the intimate family details with all of us.
 I am so happy to see it.
 Duchess who is an avid art lover and graduated from St. Andrews in History of Arts, has been an advocate of the benefits of encouraging children to be creative.
 Once she said,

 “I have always believed in the power of art, not only to unlock that creativity but also to bring us joy and to inspire, challenge and positively change our lives.”